 Use a content delivery network

-With a content delivery network, a cached version of your site is hosted on servers around the world.
+With a CDN, a cached version of your site is hosted on servers around the world.
 So, even if your website is taken offline by a DDoS attack, visitors can still access the cached version of your site.
 In many cases, visitors won’t even notice that your site is being targeted by attackers.

 Back up your website files